akimwong/1_OnPremise/Journey/009/Readme.md

 ## DEFINITIONS

 #### TIME SERIES
 Is a series of data points indexed (or listed or graphed) in `time order`.
 Most commonly, a time series is a sequence taken at successive `equally spaced` points in time.
-To study in depht a time series it MUST be breakdown into its elements(Tren + Seasonality + Cycle + Random)
+To study in depht a time series it MUST be breakdown into its elements(Trend + Seasonality + Cycle + Random)
 #### TREND
 Shows the general tendency of the data to `increase or decrease` during a `long period` of time
 #### SEASONALITY